 Superfund Climate Resilience: Resilience Measures

-- Provide additional barriers to protect the systems.
+- Providing additional barriers to protect the systems.

-- Safeguard access to the site and individual systems.
+- Safeguarding access to the site and individual systems.

 - Alert project personnel of system compromises.

 Certain climate resilience measures address a system’s operating parameters, such as installing equipment that enables offsite workers to remotely adjust or suspend operations during extreme weather events.
 Other measures involve installing engineered structures that address vulnerabilities such as onsite power supplies and erosion controls.
 Engineered structures also may help prevent transport of contaminated material across a site or to offsite areas during heavy or prolonged precipitation and avoid site recontamination due to stormwater runoff from offsite sources.

 Site remediation decision makers are encouraged to apply nature-based solutions that weave natural features or processes into the built environment.
 Relevant practices are described in resources such as:

 - Building Community Resilience with Nature-Based Solutions, a guide developed by the Federal Emergency Management Agency to support local communities.